A Gap Year in Peru

 Peru is one of the most fascinating, and popular, countries in South America.
 It's home to otherworldly Inca ruins, a colourful culture packed with vibrant festivals, and jaw-dropping landscapes.
-There's a ludicrous number of reasons why Peru should be high on your bucket list.
+There's a ludicrous number of reasons why a gap year in Peru should be high on your bucket list.

 Another must-see city is Cusco, the historical city that you’ll pass through on your way to Machu Picchu.
 Once the site of the Inca Empire, this city has been named the Historical Capital of Peru, and is the place to see the original Inca temples; Qorikanca and the Temple of the Sun.
 There are many other Inca buildings and foundations here as well as Spanish Colonial buildings, such as the Cathedral of Santo Domingo.
 Get your camera ready.